arjunr2/WALI/README.md

 ### Prerequisites

 Tested with LLVM Clang 16.
-Requires *compiler-rt* builtins for wasm32 for full libc support
+Requires *compiler-rt* builtins from LLVM 16 for wasm32 for full libc support

 ### Building WALI libc